andreas-hadimulyono/Coursera_GetData/CodeBook.md

 Type: character

 Description:
 The variable that is measured for each activity.
-The data only contains the variables that contain the word "mean()" or "std()" inside their names.
+The data only contains the variables that contain the word "mean" or "std" inside their names.

 Valid values:

 "tBodyAcc-mean()-X"

 "tBodyAcc-mean()-Y"